 How would an impaired driving offense impact my car insurance premium?

-A DUI or OUI charge will most likely cause your auto insurance rate to rise significantly because you would now be considered a high-risk driver.
-Insurance companies like MAPFRE evaluate risk levels when calculating annual car insurance premiums.
+A DUI or OUI charge will most likely increase your auto insurance rate.
+You would now be considered a high-risk driver.
+Insurance companies like Mapfre evaluate risk levels when calculating annual car insurance premiums.
 Some violations that can cause rate increases include:

 - Driving or operating under the influence (alcohol or drugs)